 Sian has specialised in project delivery and transformation work throughout her career and has acted as legal and governance adviser at board level in all her roles, working on a number of national and regional initiatives.
 She is experienced in establishing and delivering commercial solutions and new models of public service provision as well as capital programmes and regeneration projects.

-Overall responsibility for Legal, Democratic and Civic Services at the Council, including the Council’s Constitution and decision-making arrangements, support to councillors, the mayoral function and the operation of the Guildhall.
+Overall responsibility for Legal, Democratic and Civic Services, and Human Resources at the Council, including the Council’s Constitution and decision-making arrangements, support to councillors, the mayoral function and the operation of the Guildhall.
 As the Council’s Monitoring Officer, responsible for the Council’s legal compliance; ensuring that all councillors and officers are able to discharge their responsibilities in accordance with the law and the Council’s ethical framework.